AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/landing-pages/landing-page-actions/preview-a-landing-page-with-dynamic-content.md

    ![](assets/image2014-9-17-16-3a9-3a55.png)

-1. Click the drop-down and select a **Segment**&nbsp;to preview it.
+1. Click the drop-down and select a **Segment** to preview it.

    ![](assets/image2014-9-25-15-3a34-3a40.png)

 Awesome!
-You can now ensure your landing pages work they want you want them to across segments.&nbsp;
+You can now ensure your landing pages work they want you want them to across segments.